hteeter13/TeeterCustomerAnalysis7/readme.md

 ### Get the data
 For this lab, we will continue using the .csv file and the Jupyter notebook that you have been using all week.

-Remember the previous rounds.
-Follow the steps as shown in previous lectures and try to improve the accuracy of the model.
-Include both categorical columns in the exercise.
-Some approaches you can try in this exercise:

-- use the concept of multicollinearity and remove insignificant variables
-- use a different method of scaling the numerical variables
-- use a different ratio of train test split
-- use the transformation on numerical columns which align it more towards a normal distribution

 ### Dealing with the data

 Already done in previous rounds.